mileshill/meanTodos/README.md

 **MEAN Todos** is a TODO app built using the MEAN stack.

-.
-MongoDB (mlab)
+1. MongoDB (mlab)
-.
-Angular 2
+2. Angular 2
-.
-Express
+3. Express
+4. AWS